emmak8j/emmak8j.github.io/README.md

 # Now, I am accessing the file by clicking on it in my File Explorer and selecting the Notepad app to edit.
 I will save this file, open GitHub desktop, commit the changes to main, and push the changes to origin.

 # I will submit the github repository URL with screenshots.

+# This is a test change so that I can take screenshots of the process.